CryptvJet/Pulse-Core/README.md

 This scaffolding separates UI from simulation logic to allow future growth.
 Upcoming work will add pulse direction, folding geometry and substrate density.

+## Offline Pattern Saving

+You can save the current pattern to a `.json` file and load it later without any backend:

+1. Enter a name in the **Pattern Name** field and click **Save Pattern**.
+A JSON file will be downloaded.
+2. Use the file input to load a previously saved pattern.
+Loaded patterns are stored locally for this session.
+3. When a loaded pattern reappears on the grid it is automatically labelled on the canvas.

+Everything runs entirely in the browser so no internet connection is required.

 The project is released under the MIT License (see `LICENSE`).